His kick was particularly brutal this morning.

 But I still had my body, and my abdomen ached.
 As I limped towards the kitchen that served free hot soups in the mornings, it was difficult to tell if it was the hunger pangs, or that kick, which hurt more.

 The owner of the soup shop had once been homeless like us and didn't forget the streets when times changed for him.
 But times certainly did change for the rest of us too; none of us were born homeless, none of us were born vagrants.

 Yes, there were times when times changed.

-Sitting on the hard bench, I felt the heated vapours rise from my cup and disappear into cold air.
+Sitting on the hard bench, I felt the heated vapors rise from my cup and disappear into the cold air.
 Like me, the person sitting by my side had cupped her hands around the bowl to absorb some heat into the body.